Skip to primary navigation Skip to content Skip to footer

 While the animal has hundreds of teeth, it does not use them.
 The teeth are so small that they are essentially useless.
 Whale sharks use their gill rakers as suction rakers to catch their meals.

-The size of the animal and its wide mouth create an incredible suction force.
-By opening and closing its mouth, the shark creates the suction, capturing many small fish and anything else that dares to swim by.
+The shark’s size and wide mouth create an incredible suction force.
+By opening and closing its mouth, the shark creates suction, capturing many small fish and anything else that dares to swim by.

-The availability of food often dictates the animal’s migratory habits.
-For example, whale sharks travel to the Ningaloo Reef every spring to feast on large plankton blooms.
-Plankton is the animal’s favorite and primary food source.
+The availability of food often dictates an animal’s migratory habits.
+For example, whale sharks travel to the Ningaloo Reef every spring to feast on large plankton blooms, which are their favorite and primary food source.

 How To Help Preserve the Whale Shark Species

-Whale sharks are magnificent, and they can live up to 100 years if given a chance.
+Whale sharks are magnificent, and if given a chance, they can live up to 100 years.
 The species is on the endangered species list of the International Union for Conservation of Nature.
-People can help the animal survive if their willing to put in the effort.
+People can help the animal survive if they are willing to put in the effort.

-Ocean pollution, especially plastics, is one of the most significant threats to all marine life.
-If people can reduce the use of single-use plastics and participate in recycling and beach cleaning programs, it can go a long way in supporting the survival of whale sharks and other animals.
+Ocean pollution, especially plastics, is one of the most significant threats to marine life.
+Reducing the use of single-use plastics and participating in recycling and beach cleaning programs can go a long way toward supporting the survival of whale sharks and other animals.

 People can also reduce seafood consumption, opting for sustainable seafood instead.
 Commercial fishing eliminates necessary food sources for the whale shark.
 Also, the fishing methods are often dangerous for the sharks.